wp-plugins/cp-image-store/readme.txt

     § Allows selling various resolution versions of the image at tiered prices § Multiple online store settings:display a search box, filter by author, color scheme, image type and categories.
-Set the number of columns in the music store.
+Set the number of columns in the image store.
 Pagination, and sorting of results by title, popularity and publication date
     § Associate various features to pictures: author, type of image, color scheme, and categories
     § Allows to insert a particular image in posts or pages, and as widget on website's sidebars
-    § Allows sharing songs in social networks (ex: Facebook, Twitter, Google+) § Shows a carousel with the top 10 images obtained with the filter values § Includes a module to track sales statistics
+    § Allows sharing image pages in social networks (ex: Facebook, Twitter, Google+) § Shows a carousel with the top 10 images obtained with the filter values § Includes a module to track sales statistics.
+	  Displays animated charts for specific sales reports

 CP Image Store with Slideshow is an online store for the sale of image files: images, predefined pictures, clipart, drawings, vector images.
 For payment processing, CP Image Store with Slideshow uses PayPal, which is the most widely used payment gateway, safe and easy to use.